mmzdouc/FERMO/README.md

 ### Prerequisites

 Although FERMO uses a browser (e.g. Firefox, Google Chrome, Microsoft Edge, ...) to render the graphical user interface of the application, it runs fully local.
-No internet connection is required except for the installation, and no data is shared across the internet.
+No internet connection is required except during the installation, and no data is shared across the internet.

-FERMO uses **untargeted, high resolution data-dependend acquisition liquid chromatography tandem mass spectrometry (HR-DDA-LC-MS/MS) data**.
+FERMO requires **untargeted high resolution data-dependend acquisition liquid chromatography tandem mass spectrometry (HR-DDA-LC-MS/MS) data** to work properly.
 Currently, annotation is restricted to **positive ion mode data**.

 FERMO needs the following prerequisites:
 - Write permissions on the computer
 - Python version 3.8
 - Python package manager (recommended, tested with Miniconda3/Anaconda3)
-- Dependencies (for details, see below)
+- Python dependencies (see below for a list of required packages)

+FERMO performs the analysis with following input files:
-- Mandatory files for analysis (for examples, see the `example_data` folder)
+- Mandatory files for analysis:
     - a peak table in MZmine 3 'quant_full.csv' format (tested with MZmine3 versions 3.0.0 - 3.3.0)
-    - the accompanying .mgf-file (automatically created with peak table)
+    - the accompanying .mgf-file
-- Optional files for analysis (for examples, see the `example_data` folder)
+- Optional files for analysis:
     - a .csv file containing group metadata information
     - a .csv file containing quantitative biological data information
     - a .mgf file containing a spectral library

+Example files can be found in the `example_data` folder.
 Instructions for the generation of the analysis files, as well as the required format, can be found in the [user guides on input data formats](https://github.com/mmzdouc/FERMO/wiki/Input-data-formats) in the FERMO GitHub Wiki.

 ### Installation